 Diabetes, also known as diabetes mellitus, is a metabolic disease where there is too much sugar in the bloodstream either because the body cannot produce enough insulin, the body produces no insulin, or because the body's cells do not respond to insulin.
 It is not a contagious disease.
 There are 2 types of diabetes in children, type 1 and type 2.
 With diabetes, the blood sugar rises and can cause polyuria (frequent urination), polydipsia (increasing thirst), and polyphagia (increasing hunger).
 Diabetes can be controlled by keeping blood sugar levels within a normal range, eating well, and being physically active.
 However when diabetes is poorly controlled, it can lead to blindness, kidney failure, heart disease, and amputation of toes, feet, and legs.

-Type 2 diabetes comes on more slowly than type 1 and is more commonly diagnosed in people 45 years of age or older who are overweight.
+Type 2 diabetes comes on more slowly than type 1 diabetes and is more commonly diagnosed in people 45 years of age or older who are overweight.
+Among adults, type 2 diabetes is by far the most common type, making up approximately 90 to 95% of all cases.
 However, individuals can be diagnosed with type 2 diabetes at any age and it is increasingly being diagnosed in younger populations.
-In type 2 diabetes the body does not make enough insulin or cannot use the insulin that it makes.
-Approximately 90% of people with diabetes have type 2.
+With type 2 diabetes, the body does not make enough insulin or cannot use the insulin that it makes.
 Genetics and environmental causes can play a role in the development of type 2 diabetes.
-Research into the role of Persistent Organic Pollutants (POPs) (e.g., dioxin, PCBs, chlorinated pesticides, etc.) suggest a possible association between exposure to POPs and diabetes in adults but little research has been conducted on children to date.
+Research into the role of Persistent Organic Pollutants (POPs) (e.g., dioxin, PCBs, chlorinated pesticides, etc.) suggest a possible association between exposure to POPs and diabetes in adults, but little research has been conducted on children to date.
 POPs may alter insulin action, however a specific mechanism is not known.
 Air pollution, specifically exposure to particulate matter (PM2.5), may contribute to diabetes prevalence in adults but no information exists for children at this time.
-According to the American Diabetes Association, being overweight is a risk factor for developing type 2 diabetes, but other risk factors such as family history, ethnicity, and age also play a role.
+According to the American Diabetes Association, being overweight is a risk factor for developing type 2 diabetes, and other risk factors related to family history, ethnicity, and age can also play a role.

-The Massachusetts Department of Public Health/Bureau of Environmental Health (MDPH/BEH) began to track the occurrence of pediatric diabetes in the 2008-2009 school year.
+The Massachusetts Department of Public Health/Bureau of Climate and Environmental Health (MDPH/BCEH) began to track the occurrence of pediatric diabetes in the 2008-2009 school year.
 The source of the data is school health records for all public, private, and charter schools in Massachusetts serving any grades kindergarten through 8 (ages 5-14).
-Prevalence is presented per 100,000 population and confidence intervals shown indicate the precision of the prevalence estimate.
+Prevalence is presented per 1,000 students and confidence intervals shown indicate the precision of the prevalence estimate.
 Note that when less than 6 cases of diabetes (either type) are reported and the total population of students is less than 1200, "NS" (not shown) is reported due to the small numbers.